 }

+dogYears();

 Save your JavaScript file, and open it a browser or refresh the browser if it’s already opened.
 Do you see the alert now?

 Now that you've packaged the code into a function, it'll be convenient to use that code whenever you want—behold the power of functions!
 You could type dogYears(); as many times as you want in your JavaScript file and you'd get the equivalent number of alerts.
 You can reuse the code in the dogYears() function without having to type it repeatedly.